Gu Yasha

 Gu Yasha (古雅莎 (Gǔ Yǎshā); born 28 November 1990 in Zhengzhou, Henan) is a Chinese football player who competed for the national team in the 2008 Summer Olympics.
-Her position is midfielder.
+Her position is midfielder and plays for Beijing Jingtan.

+She starts playing football in 2001, representing Henan at the Beibei Cup.
+At the beginning of 2002, She joined Beijing Chaoyang District Football School.
+At the end of 2004, She joined Beijing Zhaotai Club, reaching the National Youth team in 2007.

+When Head Coach Shang Ruihua returned to the Chinese team in March 2008, Gu Yasha, then 18, entered the national team, becoming soon a regular starter.